three pieces of avocado sitting on top of a table

 What is Excess Heat?

-Excess heat is a common imbalance in Western culture, where simple cooling practices are often overlooked.
-While cold plunges or icy drinks can provide quick relief, they can also be too harsh when overused.
-Instead, food and herbs offer a gentler, more sustainable way to cool the body from within.
+Excess heat is a common imbalance in modern Western life, where chronic stress, inflammatory diets, and overheating are frequent, and consistent cooling practices are often overlooked.
+Although icy drinks or cold plunges may bring temporary relief, they can be overly harsh on the system, if relied on too heavily, and actually create more imbalance down the line.
+Instead, food and herbs that cool the body internally offer a gentler, more sustainable way to cool the body and restore balance.

-Nature provides seasonal foods that help balance the body’s needs.
-In summer, when heat imbalances are more common, hydrating foods like watermelon and summer squash thrive.
-These naturally cooling foods help flush out excess heat and support the body’s detoxification process.
+Nature conveniently provides what the body needs.
+In summer, when heat is more prevalent, cooling and hydrating foods like watermelon and summer squash are in season.
+These foods help gently clear excess heat, support fluid balance, and encourage the body’s natural detoxification processes.

 What Are Signs & Symptoms of Excess Heat?